-- The value of the property transferred to the trust - The amount of income benefits payable each year to individual beneficiaries - The length of time the income benefits will be paid (or are expected to be paid) - The prevailing interest rates at the time of the gift
+- The value of the property transferred to the trust - The amount of income benefits payable each year to individual beneficiaries - The approximate length of time the income benefits will be paid - The prevailing interest rates at the time of the gift

-EXAMPLE: Elena wants to make a gift to us and supplement her income when she retires.
+EXAMPLE: Ellen wants to make a gift to us and supplement her income when she retires.
 She transfers stock worth \$300,000 to a charitable remainder trust and directs that an income of \$15,000 a year be paid to her for as long as she lives.
-The trustee holds and invests the property during Elena's lifetime and makes the required payments to her each year.
-When Elena dies, the trustee pays the remaining trust property to us.
+The trustee holds and invests the property during Ellen's lifetime and makes the required payments to her each year.
+When Ellen dies, the trustee pays the remaining trust property to us.